How Much Does It Cost To Lower A Car Or Truck?

 DIY Or Go With A Pro?
 Cost Differences

-There is a vast difference in prices regarding the lowering system used and who’s installing it.
+There is a substantial difference in prices regarding the lowering system used and who’s installing it.

-If you’re planning to do the job yourself, whether it involves installing a lowering kit or replacing individual coils or springs, you can save hundreds or even thousands of dollars in labor costs.
+If you’re planning to do the job yourself, whether it involves installing a lowering kit or replacing individual coils or springs, you can save significant or even enormous dollars in labor costs.

-Related aftermarket parts can be found at major auto retailers for as little as $40 for items like a two-inch lowering shackle kit to drop the rear suspension in a mid-size pickup truck.
+Related aftermarket parts can be found at major auto retailers for as little as $40 for items like a two-inch lowering shackle kit to drop the rear suspension in a modest-size pickup truck.

-Yet, kits designed to lower quality utilizing springs, control arms, flip kits, and shocks can cost anywhere from $100 to over $700.
+Yet, kits designed to decrease quality utilizing springs, control arms, flip kits, and shock absorbers can cost anywhere from $100 to over $700.

 Professional Installation Costs And Concerns